Close Within 5% Of All-Time High With Late-Window Price/Vol/Volume Decline And Elevated 1-Year Volatility

 Explanation

-Each observation is an independent present-state reading: Close Near All-Time High (typeKey 'near-all-time-high') fires when the current close sits within 5% of the all-time high across all available price history.
-The obs records the present-state distance to the extreme; it does not measure follow-through.
+Each observation is an independent present-state reading: Close Near All-Time High fires when the current close sits within 5% of the all-time high across all available price history.
+The observation records the present-state distance to the extreme; it does not measure follow-through.
 Recent Half of 60-Week Window: Smaller Price Move, Lower Volatility, Lower Volume is a within-window composite of three second-half-vs-first-half asymmetries: recent-segment price move smaller than the earlier segment, recent-half weekly volatility lower than the earlier-half, and recent-half volume lower than the earlier-half.
 The composite reads geometric facts about the 60-week lookback; it does not establish that the prior advance is in any specific stage.
-High Annualized Volatility of Weekly Returns (1Y) (typeKey 'annualized-vol-1y') is the annualized standard deviation of weekly log returns over the trailing 52 weeks.
-A high score means realized dispersion has been wide; the obs does not predict future variance.
+High Annualized Volatility of Weekly Returns (1Y) is the annualized standard deviation of weekly log returns over the trailing 52 weeks.
+A high score means realized dispersion has been wide; the observation does not predict future variance.
 The configuration places price proximity to the all-time high alongside a within-window asymmetry composite and elevated realized volatility.
 The conventional 'apparent near high vs structural exhaustion' framing maps this combination to a coming-reversal claim; the underlying formulas record only the present-state readings and do not establish that the prior advance is in any specific stage.

 Interpretation